 It is a night of magic and mystery

-In the English speaking wStAndrew3orld, we are familiar with Halloween, a night dedicated to fun, mystery and a celebration of the supernatural.
+In the English speaking world, we are familiar with Halloween, a night dedicated to fun, mystery and a celebration of the supernatural.
 Across the globe similar festivals exist.
 There is the Japanese Obon and the Chinese Festival of Hungry Ghosts, both dedicated to honoring the ancestors and especially those spirits who have nobody to pray for them.
 In Eastern Europe, there is an equally interesting holy day which for centuries has been a night of divination and magic and according to an ancient legend a time when witches, vampires and werewolves roam the countryside at their most powerful.
 This is the Feast of Saint Andrew which falls on the 30th of November.

 Much of what we know about this popular first century saint comes from the apocryphal text The Acts of Andrew.
 Andrew was the brother of St. Peter, the first pope, and was originally a follower of John the Baptist who led him to Jesus.
 Both Andrew and Peter were fishermen from Bethsaida and Jesus urged them to become fishers of men.
 Andrew was first to answer the call to follow Jesus, which is why is the Eastern Orthodox churches he is known by the title Prōtoklētos, which is Greek means “the first called.”.
 After the death and resurrection of Jesus, Andrew travelled out of the Holy Land and evangelized many of the peoples of Eastern Europe where there is still a strong devotion to him today.
 Andrew was martyred in Patras, Greece by crucifixion on an X shaped cross.
 After his martyrdom, his popularity spread throughout Europe and then the rest of the world and many churches today hold his relics.
 The Archbishop of Constantinople, first among the Orthodox Patriarchs, is known as the successor of Saint Andrew.
 We can certainly see in Andrew an example of answering the call to holiness and service.